Outside the waistband, or OWB, is a means of carry that has come in and out of favor over the years.

 So today, we’re taking a closer look at OWB and, specifically, the holsters that make it successful.

-We’ll break down some finer points of the OWB process as well as discuss my recommendations for the best OWB holsters.
+We’ll discuss some of the finer points of the OWB process and recommendations for the best OWB holsters.

 By the end, you’ll have a much better grasp on OWB and, hopefully, a good holster on order.